ALAMEDA ELKS MEMBERSHIP

 Youth Elks

-The Elks provides healthful activities, guidance, and assistance to over 8 million boys and girls every year.
+The Elks provides healthful activities, guidance, and assistance to over 8 million children every year.
 We not only fund scholarships, but athletic teams, summer camps, scouting, and drug awareness programs.
 We encourage youth through civic, environmental, and patriotic involvement through essay contests as well as family-oriented activities in our Lodges.

 Caring Elks

-Across the country, Elks operates numerous hospitals, clinics, training centers, and in-home services for the care and treatment of children and adults with disabilities that include vision and speech, and also mental impairment, and emotional problems.
+Across the country, Elks operate numerous hospitals, clinics, training centers, and in-home services for the care and treatment of children and adults with disabilities that include vision and speech, and also mental impairment, and emotional problems.

-Commitment to Country
+Commitment to Veterans

 Elks expend over $4 million yearly to bring encouragement, cheer, and comfort to hospitalized veterans throughout the United States in fulfillment of our solemn pledge: “So long as there are veterans the Elks will never forget them.”